Prishtina International Film Festival: History

 After its independence in 2008, Kosovo looked for ways to promote its cultural and artistic image.
 Vjosa Berisha "designed a project on promoting Kosovo internationally and build a better image for Kosovo."
 The project became PriFilmFest; Berisha served as an artistic director.
 The organizers submitted a proposal for the festival for June 2009, with actress Vanessa Redgrave serving as the chairman of the board.
 It was rescheduled to September.
 As of October 2009, it has become one of five active Kosovar film festivals that have emerged from 2002.

 PriFilmFest posted that its mission was "to open doors of the newest country in the world, Kosovo, to welcome different cultures of the world through cinema, using it as a medium to promote open dialog between cultures and nations."
 It brought in international directors and producers, and promotes Kosovar films.
 Its organizers have stated that Kosovo should not be known solely for political events, but for its culture.
 Berisha stated that PriFilmFest was inspired by the Sarajevo Film Festival, which had "branded the city internationally."

 As part of the event, the winners would each receive a statue called the Golden Goddess, which was based on "Goddess of the throne", a terracotta figure from the Neolithic period that was discovered in Kosovo in 1960, and had become the city's symbol.

 The PriFilmFest founders are: Vjosa Berisha, Orhan Kerkezi, Fatos Berisha, and Faton Hasimja.

+In October 2024, City Film Days Prishtina took pace at Berlin's Moviemento Cinema.
+The event was organized by the non-profit organisation 21 October e.V. and is not related to PriFilmFest.